-- Don’t reveal all of your cards at once – Or in other words, don’t try to list every single benefit of every service of product you offer.
-If you do, it won’t be clear what the most important point is and you won’t have anything new to add in following messages.
+- Don’t reveal all of your cards at once – or in other words, don’t try to list every single benefit of every service or product you offer.
+If you do, it won’t be clear what the most important point is and you won’t have anything new to add in the following messages.

 - Use numbers – They stand out in plain text, draw attention, and give solid information about your product.

-After you’ve addressed the problem and showed the solution, you need to guide the prospect to where they can learn more about your offer (and convert).
+After you’ve addressed the problem and shown the solution, you need to guide the prospect to where they can learn more about your offer (and convert).
 It’s time for your Call-To-Action.

 Your Call-To-Action (or CTA) should be:

 - Short – Choose one consistent CTA, it’s easier for the receiver to know what to do.